ajayhemanth/The-Mathematical-Engineering-of-Deep-Learning---TikZ/README.md

 # Introduction
-This repository contains the TikZ code (and its corresponding pdf files) to generate images used in "The Mathematical Engineering of Deep Learning" book.
+This repository contains the TikZ code (and its corresponding pdf files) to generate images used in [The Mathematical Engineering of Deep Learning](https://deeplearningmath.org/) book.

 The actual book content is available on deeplearningmath.org or (when it is out) purchase the book from CRC press.